aspnet/AzureSignalR-samples/samples/Serverless/README.md

 ## **Deprecated**

 This sample have been **deprecated**.
-Users are not recommend to generate access token by themselves.
-In the Serverless scenario, we recommend to use Management SDK to build a negotiation server.
+Users are not recommended to generate access token by themselves.
+In the Serverless scenario, users are recommended to use Management SDK to build a negotiation server which is responsible for generating access token.
 For more samples and details, take [Management Sample](../Management) as reference.

 ----